-Available to students who have completed ECON 3070 Intermediate Microeconomic Theory.
-Completion of ECON 4808 Introduction to Mathematical Economics, or the equivalent, is helpful, but not necessary.
-Please note that the course meets a requirement for The Actuarial Studies Certificate Program and will be taught with some mathematical emphasis.
-You should be familiar with microeconomic principles, algebra, calculus, optimization techniques and probability covered in your prerequisite classes (e.g., ECON 1088 Math Tools for Economists 2 and ECON 3818 Intro to Economic Statistics & Computer Applications).
+Available to students who have completed ECON 3070 Intermediate Microeconomic

+Theory.
+You should be familiar with microeconomic principles, algebra, calculus, optimization techniques and probability covered in their prerequisite classes (ECON 1088 Math Tools for Economists 2 and ECON 3818 Intro to Economic Statistics & Computer Applications).
 You should also be comfortable expressing these concepts in short-answer questions in homework assignments and examinations.